The following information may help to address your question:

 Is Williams syndrome inherited?

-Most cases of Williams syndrome are not inherited, but occur as random events during the formation of reproductive cells (eggs or sperm) in a parent of an affected individual.
-Williams syndrome most often occurs in people with no history of the disorder in their family.
-Williams syndrome is considered an autosomal dominant
+Most cases of Williams syndrome are not inherited.
+The condition typically occurs due to random events during the formation egg or sperm cells in a parent.
+Therefore, it most often occurs in people with no family history of Williams syndrome.

 What are the signs and symptoms of familial Mediterranean fever (FMF)?